 We are committed to maximising returns to local good causes in a responsible way.
 Key responsibilities are the prevention of underage play, prevention of excessive play and safety for all our participants and those considering participation.
 Our mission as a responsible game operator is to ensure that we have lots of people playing a little, rather than a few people playing a lot.

 This mission is aligned with the European Lotteries Association (EL) Responsible Gaming Standard and the World Lottery Association (WLA) best practice guidelines and certifications.
 Our game maker Scientific Games International has been awarded the highest level of accreditation by the WLA Responsible Gaming Framework (Level 4) which recognises SGI’s commitment to continuous improvement in Consumer Protection.
 All their responsible play initiatives have been rigorously audited in line with the EL Responsible Gaming standard.

 We continue to strive to ensure that all participants requiring treatment are aware of the options available to them by raising awareness through our communications channels, addiction support colleagues and on our games.
 We engage with organisations addressing problem gambling in the UK through GamCare and GambleAware.

 We also fund extensive research into the broader issues relating to gambling, including online betting.
-The most recent project the CI Lottery supported was the 2020 Gambling Health Impact Assessment carried out in Guernsey by John Moore University.
+The most recent project the CI Lottery supported was the 2020 Gambling Health Impact Assessment carried out in Guernsey by Liverpool John Moores University.
 This research project studies the impact of gambling on the local household.

 Ultimately, it’s up to you to decide if your gambling is harmful and if you want to do anything about it.
 Problem gambling looks different to each individual.
 The following signs are some of the common things that have been linked to problem gambling.
 You may not relate to all of the points but recognising yourself from even one or two points may be a sign of a gambling problem.